quintenvandamme/ubuntumainline/readme.md

 ### requirements

 - You wanna have [curl](https://curl.haxx.se/) and [wget](https://www.gnu.org/software/wget/) installed.
 If not you can do it by `sudo apt install curl wget`.
-- Its recommended to make a backup of you grub.cfg you can do it by `sudo cp /boot/grub/grub.cfg /boot/grub/grub.cfg.bak`.
+- Its recommended to make a backup of your grub.cfg you can do it by `sudo cp /boot/grub/grub.cfg /boot/grub/grub.cfg.bak`.
 - **!** Note these kernels don't work with nvidia drivers.
 Your pc won't display on boot.

 ### amd64